Shabbarzz/C-Programming-Undergraduate-Course/README.md

 # C-Programming-Undergraduate-Course
-The following repository contains code for assinments, lectures notes, and projects.
+The following repository contains code for assignments, lectures notes, and projects.